 Bronx native Suzi Siegel is an award-winning crime reporter turned travel writer.
 Her first book, Tiny New York, is an offbeat guidebook about the smallest things in the biggest city.
 The undersized coffee table book was chosen by Fodor’s as one of the year’s best travel books.
 Siegel lives in Jackson Heights, Queens, one of the world’s most diverse neighbourhoods, because it’s exactly like travelling even though it’s home.

-We’re always looking for brilliant writers and photographers, and well-travelled people to share their wit and wisdom about the places they love.
+We’re always looking for brilliant curators, writers, and well-travelled people to share their wit and wisdom about the places they love.
 If you’re interested in being part of the Mr Hudson team, drop us a line and tell us about your travels.

 You can unsubscribe at any time by clicking the link in the footer of our emails.
 We use Mailchimp as our marketing platform.
 By clicking below to subscribe, you acknowledge that your information will be transferred to Mailchimp for processing.